IslamSayedGalal/Doctor_API/README.md

 Doctors can view patient details, appointment timings, and appointment types (video or clinic).
 Doctors have the ability to update or cancel appointments as needed.

-## 3. Doctor Search and Reservation for Patients
+## 3. Patients Search and Reservation at doctor

 Patients can search for doctors based on specialization, location, or name.
 The application provides a database of registered doctors for easy access.